 In the Grid broker case, at the cluster level the resource generates its own local background workload.
-At the Grid level one stream of jobs flows into the broker.
-Therefore there are two levels of freedom in combining the autocorrelation structures, with each level having two attributes job arrival and job run time.
-In this case the performance is measured by the average job slowdown for Grid-level jobs as a function of the run time scaling ratio on resources.
+At the Grid level, one stream of jobs flow into the broker.
+Therefore there are two levels of freedom in combining the autocorrelation structures, with each level having two attributes - job arrival and job run time.
+In this case, the performance is measured by the average job slowdown for Grid-level jobs as a function of the run time scaling ratio on resources.
 The run time scaling ratio is the job MIPS rating versus resource MIPS rating and a higher ratio indicates a larger average run time.
-By varying the run time scaling ratio we get the results as shown in Figure 3.
-Firstly we investigate the impacts of Grid-level autocorrelations by setting the local background workloads to be not dependent (Figure 3 left).
-Although not as big as in the Grid resource case, performance degradation is observed for larger autocorrelations in the lower range of the scaling ratios.
-Secondly we study the implications of different autocorrelation structures in the local background workloads (Figure 3 middle).
-Interestingly we can see that Grid-level jobs actually perform better when the background workloads have stronger autocorrelations.
+By varying the run time scaling ratio we get the results as shown in Fig. 3.
+First, we investigate the impacts of Gridlevel autocorrelations by setting the local background workloads to be not dependent (Fig. 3 left).
+Although not as large as in the Grid resource case, performance degradation is observed for larger autocorrelations in the lower range of the scaling ratios.
+Second, we study the implications of different autocorrelation structures in the local background workloads (Fig. 3 middle).
+Interestingly, we can see that Grid-level jobs actually perform better when the background workloads have stronger autocorrelations.
 This is explained by the lower system utilization resulted by the stronger temporal locality in more autocorrelated processes at the cluster level.
-If we set the local background workloads to be long range dependent and vary the correlation structures at the Grid level, we can see the big performance degradation by long autocorrelations.
-By combining these effects we can conclude that autocorrelations in the workloads result in worse system performance, both at the local and the Grid level.
+If we set the local background workloads to be long range dependent and vary the correlation structures at the Grid level, we can see a large performance degradation by long autocorrelations.
+By combining these effects we conclude that autocorrelations in the workloads result in performance degradation both at the local and the Grid level.

-6 Conclusions
+6. Conclusions

-In this paper we propose the use of workload models to drive simulations of Grid scheduling strategies.
-Real production Grid workloads have shown rich correlation and scaling behavior, which are different than conventional parallel workloads and cannot be captured using simple models like Poisson or distribution-based methods.
+In this paper, we propose the use of workload models to drive simulations of Grid scheduling strategies.
+Real production Grid workloads have shown rich correlation and scaling behavior, which are different to conventional parallel workloads and cannot be captured using simple models such as Poisson or distributionbased methods.
 The introduced models are able to reproduce a variety of correlation structures, including pseudo-periodicity, short range dependence (SRD), and long range dependence (LRD), for job arrivals and job attributes such as run time.
-The practical use of these models are also demonstrated by the simulation studies.
+The practical use of these models is also demonstrated by simulation studies.
 By using the synthetic traces we are able to quantify the performance impacts of workload correlations in Grid scheduling.
 The results indicate that autocorrelations in workload attributes can cause performance degradation, in many situations this effect is huge.
-We can see that the development of good workload models are not only possible, but also necessary for dependable performance evaluation studies of scheduling strategies.
+We can see that the development of good workload models are not only possible, but also necessary for dependable performance evaluation of scheduling strategies.

 Further research includes how to improve scheduling under autocorrelations.
 In a two-level Grid scheduling scenario, long range dependence is not necessarily a bad situation.
-For instance, Figure 3 (middle) shows that better performance is obtained for Grid-level jobs under LRD background workloads on clusters.
-Temporal burstiness, the opposite of smoothness, implies that the system have more idle periods or "holes" in the time line.
-This provides opportunities for the broker to do some smart load balancing at the Grid level.
-For supporting scheduling studies we have made the workload models publicly available7.
-We believe that realistic workload models play an important role in future Grid scheduling studies.
+For instance, Fig. 3 (middle) shows that better performance is obtained for Gridlevel jobs under LRD background workloads on clusters.
+Temporal burstiness, the opposite of smoothness, implies that the system has more idle periods or "holes" in the time line.
+This provides opportunities for the broker to do better load balancing at the Grid level.